TannerRogalsky/make-stateful/readme.md

-# Stateful.js
+# make-stateful

-Stateful.js is a library that turns your JavaScript objects into self-contained state machines.
+make-stateful is a library that turns your JavaScript objects into self-contained state machines.
 The goal is to provide a flexible state machine with minimal configuration.

 ## API

-### `Stateful.extend(Class)`
+### `makeStateful(Class)`
-Extends a JS class with the functions that Stateful requires.
+Extends a JS class with the functions that makeStateful requires.

 ### `Class.addState(stateName, stateDefinition)`
 Adds a named state definition to the extended Class.